Course

 conclude that

-|\textrm{Eq}(\mathbb N)| =
+$|\textrm{Eq}(\mathbb N)| =

-|{\mathcal P}(\mathbb N)|.
+|{\mathcal P}(\mathbb N)|$.

 (Hint: For the first part, you must show that there exist injective functions

-h\colon {\mathcal P}(\mathbb N)\to \textrm{Eq}(\mathbb N)
+$h\colon {\mathcal P}(\mathbb N)\to \textrm{Eq}(\mathbb N)$

-and k\colon \textrm{Eq}(\mathbb N)\to {\mathcal P}(\mathbb N\times \mathbb N).)
+and $k\colon \textrm{Eq}(\mathbb N)\to {\mathcal P}(\mathbb N\times \mathbb N)$.)

 Solution sketches (dischw5sol.pdf)